ponylang/changelog-tool/README.md

 ### Ponyup

-You can use [`ponyup`](https://github.com/ponylang/ponyup#installing-ponyup), our toolchain multiplexer, to download `nighly` builds, if you're using either Linux or macOS.
-Windows still requires building from source
+You can use [`ponyup`](https://github.com/ponylang/ponyup#installing-ponyup), our toolchain multiplexer, to download `nighly` builds, if you're using Linux.
+Other platforms require building from source.

-Linux and macOS:
+Linux:

 ```bash
 ponyup update changelog-tool nightly